constraintAutomaton/Traveling-with-a-Map/readme.md

         - Defining the main problem
         - SPARQL variance, resemblance with XP path
         - Property path implication
-        - A bit on complexity (why it does not matter much for some cases because of the size of the instance,
+        - A bit on complexity (why it does not matter much for some cases because of the size of the instance)
-            ***why false negatives are not so bad)
 - Preliminaries
     - RDF knowledge graph and SPARQL queries
         - RDF triple